-Any pet owner knows that their furry friends rule their home, so it’s no surprise that specialised pet cameras are becoming increasingly popular.
+Any pet owner knows that their furry friends rule their home, and specialised pet cameras are becoming a popular way to keep an eye on what they're up to back at the ranch.

 How to choose your perfect pet camera